-Tooth decay can still occur, even if you brush, floss, and eat well.
-Visiting our office for deep dental cleanings in conjunction with your daily oral hygiene regimen offer you the best defense against bacteria that causes tooth decay.
+Even if you brush, floss, and eat well, your teeth can still break down.
+Visiting our office for deep dental cleanings in conjunction with your daily oral hygiene regimen offer you the best defense against bacteria.